Lemoncode/react-advanced/01-react/06-rendimiento/02-jotai/readme_es.md

 export * from "./fullname.provider";
 ```

-- Vamos a darle uso a este contexto a nivel de app:
+- Vamos a darle uso a este contexto a nivel de *app*:

 _./src/app.tsx_